 Moreover, Emperor Shah Jahah had started the construction of the Red Fort by Anangpal Tomar on 12 May 1638.
 The architect of the fort was Ustad Ahmad Lahori (also constructed the Taj Mahal) and Hamid.
 It was then again renovated between April 1639 and April 1648.
 Also, the design of the fort was Indo-Islamic style.

 Architectural History of Red Fort

 The Red Fort is named for its beautiful architecture & design on walls of red sandstone.
 The Fort spread in an area of 254.67 acres of land.
-It surrounded by 2.41 kilometres of defensive walls.
-Also punctuated by turrets and bastions situated at a height from 18 metres on the riverside to 33 metre on the city side.
+It is surrounded by 2.41 kilometres of defensive walls.
+Also punctuated by turrets and bastions situated at a height from 18 metres on the riverside to 33 metres on the city side.

 The fort has five gates in total.
-The entrance gate is known as Lahori gate which is also a main gate.
+The entrance gate is known as the Lahori gate which is also the main gate.
 The gate was designed with beautiful white marble & rec sandstone.
 Chandni Chowk is situated in front of the Lahori gate.
 The gate opened in the Chatta Chowk, also known as Meena Bazaar.
 The bazaar was started to show the wealth of the emperor.
 This world-famous bazaar has unique handicrafts & jewellery to attract lots of tourists attention.

 In the south part of the fort, Delhi Darwaza is situated.
 It is opened into Jama Masjid.
 Emperor Shah Jahah used this gate to go to the mosque.
 In 1930, Lord Curzon built a statue of elephants on both sides of this gate.
 The east gate, which is the third gate of the fort used by Shah Jahan to go on the riverside.